k8s-school/k8s-school-labs/content/Blog/2-k8s-ci/_index.md

 image: '/services/default.png'
 featured: true
 draft: false
+tags: ["kubernetes", "continuous integration", "kind"]
 ---

 **Written by:** Fabrice JAMMES ([LinkedIn](https://www.linkedin.com/in/fabrice-jammes-5b29b042/)).
 **Date:** Oct 14, 2019 · 10 min read

-This tutorial tutorial shows how to **automate the tests of a Cloud-Native application**.
+This tutorial shows how to **automate the tests of a Cloud-Native application**.
 It will make your life much more easier by allowing you to automatically run and test your Kubernetes applications inside a CI server.

 ## Pre-requisites